 Yogurt is also well tolerated by most dogs.
 As long as your dog is not lactose intolerant, then they can likely eat yogurt.
 This means that, unlike most medications or treatments, it won’t make things worse for your dog.
 They’ll even enjoy the extra treat during the healing process!

 Filled with probiotics, yogurt promotes a healthy gut.
 Yeast infections start in the stomach so keeping the gut balance is key to prevention.
 Probiotics also help your dog’s body absorb nutrients and boost immunity.
 Both of these also help prevent or heal yeast infections.

 How Much Yogurt is Good to Give Your Dog?

 Many factors influence how much yogurt you should give your dog.
 This includes activity level, other health issues, weight and size, and more.
-You want to make sure you are giving enough yogurt to help with a yeast infection but not too much.
+You want to ensure you provide enough yogurt to help with a yeast infection but not too much.
 That might make things worse!

 Start with less and work up to the total amount to prevent tummy troubles.
 You don’t want to deal with diarrhea or an upset stomach if you are simultaneously dealing with a yeast infection.

 Yogurt is best when mixed in with your dog’s routine, whether kibble or raw feeding.
-Dump it on top or spoon it through with their morning or evening meal.
+Dump it on top or spoon it with their morning or evening meal.

 You can also make frozen yogurt treats by taking the frozen spoonfuls and letting your dog eat that way.
-Some dogs will even lick it out of a toy, such as a Kong, though this can be a little messy.
+Some dogs will lick it out of a toy, such as a Kong, though this can be messy.

 What are the signs of a yeast infection in a dog?

 Excessive itching, licking, and scratching are all yeast infection signs.
-You may also notice hair loss, a sweet or musty smell, or yellowish discharge.
+You may also notice hair loss, a sweet or musty smell, or a yellowish discharge.